Nick Knowles: Television

 From 2011 to 2015, Knowles was the presenter of the BBC game show Perfection, in which the candidates must achieve absolute perfection to win the jackpot, aired weekdays on BBC One.
 From 2013 to 2014, he presented the BBC National Lottery game show Break the Safe.
-In 2015, Knowles began presenting a new BBC One National Lottery game show 5-Star Family Reunion, which returned for a second series in 2016.
+In 2015, Knowles began presenting the new BBC One National Lottery game show 5-Star Family Reunion, which returned for a second series in 2016.

 In May 2016, Knowles presented Invictus: The Road to the Games, a one-off programme for the BBC.
 Knowles earned between £300,000 and £349,999 as a BBC presenter for the financial year 2016–2017.

-In 2018 he participated in the eighteenth series of I'm a Celebrity...Get Me Out Of Here!, finishing in sixth place, after being voted out on 6 December.
+In 2018, he participated in the eighteenth series of I'm a Celebrity...Get Me Out Of Here!, finishing in sixth place, after being voted out on 6 December.

+From April 2019, he presented the BBC show Home Is Where the Art Is, in which he challenges three artists to create beautiful artwork for people they've never met.
+The show ran for a second series in 2021.

 In May 2021, it was reported that Knowles was holding talks with the BBC regarding his role as the main host of DIY SOS due to his appearance in a Shreddies TV advert which violated BBC's commercial agreements and guidelines.
-A week later, the BBC announced that they had resolved the issue and Knowles will return to his DIY SOS role with filming to resume in the coming months and is expected to be back on screens in 2022.
+A week later, the BBC announced that they had resolved the issue and Knowles would return to his DIY SOS role with filming to resume in the coming months and is expected to be back on screens in 2022.

-During August-September 2021, Knowles will present the Channel 5 series Nick Knowles' Big House Clearout.
+Between August and September 2021, Knowles presented the Channel 5 series Nick Knowles' Big House Clearout.

+In September 2024, Knowles was a contestant on the twenty-second series of BBC's Strictly Come Dancing, partnered with professional dancer Luba Mushtuk.
+Having injured his shoulder before the second show, he had to perform an American Smooth, to the song "Parklife" by Blur, after only 16 hours of training.
+He did not perform in the third week due to injury and as a result, his Charleston to "Rain on the Roof" (from Paddington 2) was postponed to the following week.
+In the fourth week, he performed his Movie Week Charleston, but was eliminated in the dance off.

 Film

-Knowles was a co-writer on the film Golden Years, which stars Simon Callow, Virginia McKenna and Una Stubbs.
-The film was released in the UK on 28 April 2016.
+Knowles was a co-writer on the 2016 film Golden Years, which stars Simon Callow, Virginia McKenna and Una Stubbs.

 Music

 He released his first and last music album, Every Kind Of People, on 3 November 2017.
-The album entered UK Albums Chart at No. 92.
+It entered the UK Albums Chart at No. 92.

 Personal life

-Knowles married his first wife in the 1990s.
-After separating from her, he lived with presenter Suzi Perry until September 2003, after meeting on set whilst shooting City Hospital for the BBC in 2000.
-He dated his second wife Jessica Rose Moor from 2009 and they married in September 2012.